TyongKim/EDP_residual/README.md

 3. DNN_model2.py: This code helps users how to use the DNN model developed in Section 4 of the authors' paper.
 The standard deviation and correlation coefficients of the EDP resiudals are predicted from the DNN models.

-4. Numerical_example.py: Thiis code copmares the predicted EDP residuals from the DNN model 1 and DNN model 2.
+4. Numerical_example.m: Thiis code copmares the predicted EDP residuals from the DNN model 1 and DNN model 2.
 Based on this code, users can easily write their own code for their projects or research.
+Note that Matlab is used to write this code.